Notify me

 At the same time as abstract art and ambient music breaking free from the conventions of symbolization, societies were suddenly offering a very much wider range of options and sub-cultures.

-In abstract art, the focus is usually on the complex, fractal aspects of the marks made, in their own right, not just as part of a symbol like the beautiful clouds in a painting of a recognizable landscape.
+In abstract art, the focus is usually on the complex, fractal aspects of the marks made, in their own right, and the resulting structures, not just as an unimportant part of a symbol like the beautiful clouds in a painting of a recognizable landscape.

-A similar change is seen in the development from fine-jewelry with its simple geometric shapes, to art jewelry, which often uses complex (non-symbolized) organic forms and deliberately rough, fractal textures, and is created by an individual as an artistic exploration (below is an example of one of our unique limited-edition art-jewelry watches):
+A similar change is seen in the development from fine-jewellery with its simple geometric shapes, to art jewellery, which often uses complex (non-symbolic) organic forms and deliberately rough, fractal textures, and is created by an individual as an artistic exploration (below is an example of one of our unique limited-edition art-jewellery watches):

 The fact that this revolution occurred at approximately the same time in the different arts, at the same time as major changes in society and technology suggest even bigger underlying influences.